jeyhunzakarya/fsoApp1/readme.md

-To deploy the app to fly.io, run fly deploy in backend directory The backend and frontend are linked via build, which copies the contents of frontend to the backend to run the project locally, go to backend directory, npm run dev
+Initial version of deployed notes website.To run in dev mode, use npm run dev.
+Removing proxy from package.json in frontend directory might be needed to run in dev mode.